-When reducing the contrast agent dose (Fig. 6b), the new starting point is the radiation dose (CTDI ${vol}$) of the reference protocol (R), which should be kept constant for all kV levels.
+When reducing the contrast agent dose (Figure 6b), the new starting point is the radiation dose (CTDIvol) of the reference protocol (R), which should be kept constant for all kV levels.
 This can be achieved by adjusting the tube current (mA).
-Until now this step had not been possible in clinical routine due to certain technical limitations of CT systems: The X-ray tubes of existing CT systems were not powerful enough to produce sufficient tube currents at low kV settings to maintain the CTDI ${vol}$ of the reference protocol.
+Until now this step had not been possible in clinical routine due to certain technical limitations of CT systems: the X-ray tubes of existing CT systems were not powerful enough to produce sufficient tube currents at low kV settings to maintain the CTDIvol of the reference protocol.
 Consequently, measures to save iodine dose were only feasible in pediatric or very thin patients.
-However, with the Vectron TM tube with vastly increased tube power at low kVs (2 x 120 kW, 2 x 1,300 mA at 70-90 kV, as integrated in SOMATOM Force) it is now possible to scan even obese patients at low tube voltages with sufficiently high mA and thus offer the possibility of contrast agent dose reduction.
+However, with the VectronTM tube with vastly increased tube power at low kVs (up to 2 x 120 kW, up to 2 x 1,300 mA at 70-90 kV, as integrated in NAEOTOM Alpha, SOMATOM Force, and SOMATOM X.platform) it is now possible to scan even obese patients at low tube voltages with sufficiently high mA and thus offer the possibility of contrast agent dose reduction.
 SOMATOM Drive with the Straton MX Sigma tube provides 2 x 100 kW and 2 x 650 mA at 70 kV, and 2 x 750 mA at 80 and 90 kV.
+SOMATOM Edge Plus with the Straton MX Sigma tube provides 100 kW and 650 mA at 70 kV, and 750 mA at 80 and 90 kV.
+SOMATOM go.
+Top and go.
+All with the Athlon tube provides 75 kW and 825 mA at 70 and 80 kV and 800 mA at 90 kV.
+SOMATOM go.Up and go.Now with the Chronon tube provides 32 kW and 400 mA at 80 kV.